slateci/minislate/README.md

 ## Minimum Requirements

+MiniSLATE runs on Linux and MacOS.

-2 cores CPU and 4GB RAM recommended for minimum reasonable performance.
+It is recommended Linux systems have 2 core CPU and 4GB RAM for minimum reasonable performance.

+Reasonably modern Mac computers should be adequate.

 At least 10GB available disk is recommended.
 Kubernetes will take up a few GB alone.